 Changing With the Times

 An investor who is actively engaged in an asset allocation strategy will find that their needs change as they move through the various stages of life.
 For that reason, some professional money managers recommend switching over a portion of your assets to a different model several years prior to major life changes.
 An investor who is ten years away from retirement, for example, would find himself moving 10% of his holding into an income-oriented allocation model each year.
 By the time he retires, the entire portfolio will reflect his new objectives.

 The Rebalancing Controversy

 One of the most popular practices on Wall Street is “rebalancing” a portfolio.
 Many times, this results because one particular asset class or investment has advanced substantially, coming to represent a significant portion of the investor’s wealth.
 To bring the portfolio back into balance with the original prescribed model, the portfolio manager will sell off a portion of the appreciated asset and reinvest the proceeds.
 Famed mutual fund manager Peter Lynch calls this practice, “cutting the flowers and watering the weeds.”

 What is the average investor to do?
 On the one hand, we have the advice given by one of the managing directors of Tweedy Browne to a client that held $30 million in Berkshire Hathaway stock many years ago.
 When asked if she should sell, his response was (paraphrased), “has there been a change in fundamentals that makes you believe the investment is less attractive?”
 She said no and kept the stock.
-Today, her position is worth several hundred millions of dollars.
+Today, her position is worth several hundred million dollars.
 On the other hand, we have cases such as Worldcom and Enron where investors lost everything.

 Perhaps the best advice is only to hold the position if you are capable of evaluating the business operationally, are convinced that the fundamentals are still attractive, believe the company has a significant competitive advantage, and you are comfortable with the increased dependence upon the performance of a single investment.
 If you are unable or unwilling to commit to the criteria, you may be better served by rebalancing.